Nakarima/student-assistant-bot/README.md

 ## Available functions

 * **/dodajfiszke** - starts a dialog with bot to add a new flashcard.
-He will ask for subject, term and definition.
+He will ask for topic, term and definition.
 You can have same terms under different subjects.
 * **/fiszka _term_** - bot will give you definition (or definitions) for given term.
+* **/edytujfiszke** - starts a dialog with bot to edit an existing flashcard.
+He will ask for topic, term and if flashcard exists it will ask for new definition.
+* **/usunfiszke** - starts a dialog with bot to delete an existing flashcard.
+He will ask for topic and term.
 * **/version** - bot will print his current version.